Annual Reviews (publisher): Organization structure

-There are three leadership structures within Annual Reviews: The board of directors and its committees, editors and editorial committees, and a management team.
+There are three leadership structures within AR: The board of directors and its committees, editors and editorial committees, and a management team.
 The board of directors consists of experts of various scientific disciplines, philanthropists, and business people, who serve as volunteers.
 The board is assisted by the business affairs committee and additional ad hoc committees.
 Together, the board and its committees develop and approve fiscal policies and budgets.
 They also review the organization's financial performance and publishing strategy.
 The board is co-chaired by Karen S. Cook, professor of sociology at Stanford University and Sandra M. Faber, professor of astronomy and astrophysics at University of California, Santa Cruz.

-The contents of each journal published by Annual Reviews is selected by the lead editor or co-editors and their editorial committees, about ten members total, who are researchers in the discipline.
+The contents of each journal published by AR is selected by the lead editor or co-editors and their editorial committees, about ten members total, who are researchers in the discipline.
 Committee terms are five years.
 The management team provides expertise in academic publishing, and is led by the president, who is also its editor-in-chief.

 List of journals

-Annual Reviews publishes a variety of journals in the biomedical and life sciences, physical sciences, and social sciences, including economics.
+AR publishes a variety of journals in the biomedical and life sciences, physical sciences, and social sciences, including economics.
 Years in parentheses indicate the first year of publication.
 As of 2025, the publications included the following: